medic/cht-core/config/default/GUIDE.md

 A Task can apply to certain contacts or contacts with specific reports with specific properties that are defined in `appliesIf` function of the task.
 The criteria for resolving/clearing the Task is defined in the `resolvedIf` function.

-To show up a Task following conditions need to be satisfied:
+The following conditions need to be satisfied for a Task to show:
 - `appliesIf` results to true
 - `resolvedIf` results to false
 - Current day/time falls in the time window